Not what you want?

 Note: This can be pronounced in Korean, but it's not a commonly used term.

-This Chinese and Japanese phrase is a direct translation for the western idea of inner peace.
+內心平靜 is a Chinese and Japanese phrase that is a direct translation of the western idea of inner peace.

 See Also: Serenity | Simplicity | Peace

-This proverb is often translated as, "True victory is victory over oneself".
+正勝吾勝 is a proverb that is often translated as “True victory is victory over oneself.”

-However, literally, Kanji by Kanji, it means, "True victory [is] my/self victory".
+However, literally, Kanji by Kanji, means “True victory [is] my/self victory.”

 My Japanese friends rate this very highly for a wall scroll.